jeju5/winner-winter/learning/jeju5/modern-react-with-redux/modern-react-with-redux.md

     * javascript doesn't differentiate ' and ".
     * By convention in the community
       * Single quote the non-jsx property.
       * Double quote the jsx property.
+(I think it is better to double quote everything because some js syntax requires double quote anyway)
         ```js
         const App = () => {
          return (